wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-manage-channels-overview.md

 greater than 5 seconds|1:1|If the KeyFrameInterval (or GOP) is 6 seconds long, the default HLS segment packaging ratio will be 1 to 1, which will create a 6 second long HLS segment.

-You can change the fragments per segment ratio by configuring channel’s output and setting FragmentsPerSegment on ChannelOutputHls.
+You can change the fragments per segment ratio by configuring channel's output and setting FragmentsPerSegment on ChannelOutputHls.

 You can also change the keyframe interval value, by setting the KeyFrameInterval property on ChanneInput.